Texas vs. Penn State Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Texas has a 17-16-0 record against the spread this season compared to Penn State, who is 20-12-0 ATS.
-A total of 15 out of the Longhorns' games this season have gone over the point total, and 18 of the Nittany Lions' games have gone over.
-The two teams combine to score 150.3 points per game, 10.8 more points than this matchup's total.
-In the last 10 games, Texas is 7-3 against the spread and 7-3 overall while Penn State has gone 8-2 against the spread and 9-1 overall.
+Texas is 17-16-0 against the spread this season compared to Penn State's 20-12-0 ATS record.
+The Longhorns are 15-18-0 and the Nittany Lions are 18-14-0 in terms of going over the point total.
+The teams score 150.3 points per game, 11.8 more points than this matchup's total.
+Texas is 7-3 against the spread and 7-3 overall over its last 10 games, while Penn State has gone 8-2 against the spread and 9-1 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.